COVID-19 advice for the USC community

-USC's Asset Management Services are providing additional cleaning and sanitation services to high-touch and high-traffic areas across all sites.
+During the pandemic, USC's Asset Management Services have been providing additional cleaning and sanitation services to high-touch and high-traffic areas across all sites.
 Particular emphasis is being placed on surfaces within bathrooms, along with high-touch areas such as handrails, door handles and lift buttons.
 These services are being provided in conjunction with existing work routines, along with additional cleaning shifts in the high-use locations.
-Some minor disruptions may result from this work.

 If you are showing symptoms of the novel coronavirus, including a fever, cough or difficulty breathing, contact your general practitioner or Queensland Health on 13HEALTH (13 43 25 84) immediately.
 It is suggested to phone ahead to explain your symptoms, travel history, and possible contact with someone who might have had the novel coronavirus.

 You can also let us know if you have a suspected or confirmed case of COVID-19 by completing our confidential online reporting form:

 Face masks are currently mandatory across South East Queensland (between Noosa Shire Council and the NSW border).
 For the rest of Queensland, mask wearing is only mandatory in certain settings, including at airports and on flights.
 People are still encouraged to carry masks with them at all times and to wear them when social distancing is not possible, such as on public transport and at shopping centres.
 Visit the Queensland Health website for details about mask-wearing requirements.